-This page provides general information and answers common questions for those coming to the CIA as a participant in a research study or for a clinical MRI scan.
-The equipment at the CIA allows for a wide range of possible scanning experiences, so for more specific information please contact the investigator conducting your study or your referring physician.
+Welcome to the Center for Image Acquisition.
+This page provides general information and answers to common questions for those coming to the CIA as a participant in a research study.
+The equipment at the CIA allows for a wide range of possible scanning experiences, so for more specific information, please contact the investigator conducting your study.

 Stevens Hall for Neuroimaging

 Entrance and loading area on San Pablo Street

 Parking is available at metered spots on Zonal Avenue, Cummings Street, and San Pablo Street.
 Visitor parking is also available in the Biggy parking structure (Lot 8) at the corner of Zonal Avenue and Biggy Street, and may be reimbursed by the group conducting your study.

 MRI involves absolutely no exposure to harmful radiation.

 The magnetic field and radiofrequency (RF) energy used in MRI do not emit any ionizing radiation and do not increase your risk of developing cancer.

 The magnetic field and RF energy used in MRI can cause some metallic objects, devices, and implants to move or heat up dangerously while near or inside the scanner.
 This is the main risk of MRI and can, rarely, result in significant injury or death.
 For this reason, it is extremely important that you notify us of any metal inside your body, even if it is "non-magnetic," so we can check to make sure you will be safe.
 You will be asked about metal in or on your body multiple times to ensure your safety.
 Every MRI scanner is different, so even if you have previously had an MRI elsewhere, please take time to think carefully and make sure you notify us of all metal devices and implants, no matter how minor they may seem.
 Just before your scan, you will be asked to remove all jewelry, piercings, and accessories and empty your pockets into a locker to make sure that no unknown metal enters the scanner room.